TurBoss/sam11/README.md

 ## Modifications

-The 11/40 functionality is ever so slightly Modded:
+The 11/40 functionality is ever so slightly Modded over a standard 11/40:

 1. FIS instructions were added, but only to suppress the no-op trap, otherwise they don't do anything
 2. The HALT instruction is modified to allow user and supervisor operation, this was so that a simple shutdown command could be added to OSes without that functionality
-3. The KW11 line clock when in LKS_SHIFT_TICK mode simply assumes 1 Op/Step = 1ms, which is highly inaccurate on most system (there are options for better accuracy)
+3. The KW11 line clock when in LKS_SHIFT_TICK mode simply assumes 1 Op/Step = 1us, which is highly inaccurate on most system (there are options for better accuracy)
 4. A simple break, step, continue debugger is implemented, but requires you to enable it in sam11.h and enable PRINTSIMLINES

 ## Line Clock Options: